BenCoughlan15/jobs/platform_engineer_devops.md

  - Significant experience in building and operating scalable, mission-critical environments
  - Significant experience working with and supporting wider engineering teams with a variety of needs and experience levels
  - Experience with public cloud environments (Google Cloud a bonus)
- - Experience with k8s
+ - Extensive production experience with kubernetes (Service mesh and Api-Gateway are a bonus)
- - Experience building scalable deployment pipelines using tools like ArgoCD, Circleci, and Terraform
+ - Experience building scalable deployment pipelines using tools like ArgoCD and Terraform
+ - Experience with GitOps
  - A track record of building maintainable and easy to operate systems

 ### **Any combination of the following would make your application stand out**